 None of these reactions to anger felt right… You were left feeling disconnected, unheard, unseen, and invalidated.
-It can be healthy to acknowledge anger because it allows for important emotional repair, but you didn’t have that chance…
+However, when anger is acknowledged, it allows for important emotional repair.

-Anger expressed in an unhealthy way is harmful because it does not allow for genuine connection and it denies the chance for healing.
-It can keep you locked in unhealed anger that hurts you and consumes you, whether your are aware of it or not.
+Anger expressed in an unhealthy way is harmful, since it doesn’t allow for genuine connection and it denies the chance for healing.
+It hurts you and consumes you, whether your are aware of it or not.

 The “Beautiful” Side of Anger

 And then, there is the experience of being present with anger in a way that actually connects you to yourself and others.
-Even if anger is a challenging feeling, it can feel clean and empowering.
-And, most of all it can feel safe!
-It is possible to express anger in ways that keeps people from feeling attacked, or shamed, or abandoned.
+Even if anger is a challenging feeling, it can feel clean, safe, and empowering.
+It is possible to express anger in ways that keeps people from feeling attacked, shamed, or abandoned.

 Being vulnerable in the presence of anger is a key part of connecting to the beautiful side of anger.
-Vulnerability allows you trust that anger is ok – just like joy, love, or happiness anger is ok.
+Vulnerability allows you to trust that anger is ok – just like joy, love, or happiness anger is ok.
 You know that anger is there to tell you something important.
-It is whispering to you or shouting to you that you or someone is hurt, treated unfairly, or some boundaries have been violated.
+It is telling you that you or someone is hurt, treated unfairly, or some boundaries have been violated.

 When you are vulnerable in your own anger, you are grounded in your own truth.
 You have the courage to feel it, see it, embrace it and value its messages.
 You are not afraid of it and you are not challenged by it.
 You feel safe, you know is not taking you to any bad places.
 In fact, it feels right.
-You trust its power to take you to the right places.
-You feel filled with a “feel good” energy that helps you communicate how you feel, assert your rights, protect your boundaries, heal, and let go.
+You trust its power to help you communicate how you feel, assert your rights, protect your boundaries, heal, and let go.

-When you feel connected, vulnerable, and safe in the presence of anger, it becomes a life energy to be used in the service of preserving love, connecting at a deeper level, connecting to your real talents and creativity, or accomplishing something.
+When you feel connected, vulnerable, and safe in the presence of anger, it becomes a life energy to be used in the service of preserving love, connecting at a deeper level, connecting to your real talents and creativity, and accomplishing your goals.